Samsontanimawo/Health-Check-Monitor-for-HTTP-Endpoints/README.md

 gitHubendpoints.yaml is another endpoint for testing.

-healthCheckerAvailabilityAndLatency.js is another js file for advanced latency and availability monitoring.
+healthCheckerAvailabilityAndLatency.js is another JS file for advanced latency and availability monitoring.

 For any questions, please reach out to me at engr.tanimawo@yahoo.com.
 I will be happy to help you.

-This is the live project link: https://endpoints-health-monitor-fbe2682cf30d.herokuapp.com/
+This is the LIVE PROJECT link: https://endpoints-health-monitor-fbe2682cf30d.herokuapp.com/